JaimePSantos/DynamicRandomWalks/README.md

 - NetworkX
 - qwak-sim

 > **Note**: `qwak-sim` is a separate package for simulating quantum walks.
-If you don't need the quantum walk functionality, it can be omitted.
+This is mainly used for the plotting functions.

 ## Installation